gazebosim/gz-sim/tutorials/levels.md

 ### Multiple levels, one server

-If a world has a single performer, who may be moving across several levels, only the level which contains the performer, and the default level, will be initially loaded.
+If a world has a single performer, which may be moving across several levels, only the level which contains the performer, and the default level, will be initially loaded.
 As the performer moves in the world, the runner will load / unload levels as